Parking Rules & Regulations

 Section V: Parking Areas on Campus

-All areas on campus require that a University permit be appropriately displayed, or license plate to be registered with Universities Pay By Phone Provider or Pay N Park machine in accordance with the requirements of these rules.
+All areas on campus require that a University permit be appropriately displayed, or license plate to be registered with the Passport Parking App or Pay N Park machine in accordance with the requirements of these rules.

 - Parking Classifications: UAA uses parking permits to indicate the time and/or area in which the permit is valid.
 Permit requirements will be strictly enforced.

 - Permit Parking Only: All parking lots or areas are restricted for the use of vehicles which are properly registered with the University of Alaska Anchorage Parking Services, and which have a valid University of Alaska Anchorage campus parking permit properly displayed.
-Have purchased a parking session through the University’s Pay By Phone provider or Pay N Park machine.
+Have purchased a parking session through the Passport Parking App provider or Pay N Park machine.

 - Visitor Parking Areas: The campus has installed visitor Pay N Park machines and we request visitors utilize these machines before parking in a general use space.
 Visitors should purchase a Pay N Park permit and display it.
-Purchased a parking session with the Universities Pay By Phone provider and have the correct license plate listed, or used the Pay By Plate function at the Pay N Park machine with the proper license plate listed.
-Pay N Park receipts and Pay By Phone sessions are valid at metered spaces for up to 2 hours only.
+Purchased a parking session with the Passport Parking App and have the correct license plate listed, or used the Pay By Plate function at the Pay N Park machine with the proper license plate listed.

-- Handicap Parking Spaces: Only vehicles displaying a valid Handicap permit or plate along with a valid UAA permit or valid parking session obtained through the Universities Pay By Phone provider are authorized to park in spaces designated for Handicap parking.
+- ADA Parking Spaces: Only vehicles displaying a valid ADA permit or plate along with a valid UAA permit or valid parking session are authorized to park in spaces designated for ADA parking.
 This includes spaces designated for access areas.

 - Loading Zones: Areas limited to loading and unloading freight or materials only.
 Vehicles using these zones are limited to the posted time limit.